TranNhatTan14/Obsidian/Resources/Vocabulary/enthusiasm.md

 4. As an **enthusiast** of technology, she loves experimenting with new AI tools.
 5. She spoke **enthusiastically** about her research at the conference.

-### IELTS-Specific Tips

-Using "enthusiasm" in speaking tests demonstrates your ability to convey positive emotions.
-For example, in Part 2, describe a hobby or topic you are passionate about: "I pursue this with great enthusiasm."

 ### Personal Connection

 Your **enthusiasm** for combining AI with genetics shows in your structured learning plans and career goals.
 For example, your passion for advancing healthcare technologies can inspire others and sustain long-term dedication.